umd-mith/angles/README.md

 $ bower install angles-tei
 ```

 The plugin will be in `bower_components/angles/dist/angles.js`.
+The required dependencies (see below) will also be installed.
+However, optional dependencies will need to be installed separately.

 ### Dependencies